 You will be taught by demonstration, individual and group tuition.
 We will use the internet to research work relevant

 to the course.
-You will be asked to take part in a small group and pair work within the course.
-You mayoccasionally find it helpful to be able to complete or revise work at home during the course.
+You will be invited to contribute to class discussions and you will be asked to think critically about your own work as part of your learning experience and to log this in your weekly record.
+You may occasionally find it helpful to be able to complete or revise work at home during the course.

 Are there any other costs?
 Is there anything I need to bring?

-Some basic materials are included in the cost of the course.
-Other materials such as board and paper can be purchased from the classroom and students will be expected to provide for their own, more specific requirements.
+Some basic materials are included in the cost of the course during term 1.
+For terms 2 and 3, materials such as board, paper and cloth can be purchased from the classroom.
+As personal work progresses, students will be expected to provide for their own, more specific requirements.

-You will need to provide your own basic small tools set once the course commences and you should allow at least £30 for this.
+You will need to provide your own basic small tools set once the course commences and you should allow at least £40 for this.
 You will be advised on this during the first weeks and nothing needs to be purchased before the class starts.
-Please bring a sharp pencil, notebook and biro to each class.
+Please bring a sharp pencil and notebook to each class.
 You will be expected to make your own notes to supplement the course handouts.

 Need art supplies?
 Our partner London Graphic Centre has everything you need from pencils to printing services, at 15% off.

 To get an LGC discount card, students will need to show proof/ confirmation of enrolment of them being a student at City Lit.
 You can apply for our card in-store or by simply emailing email@example.com with a scan or photo of relevant confirmation.
 The student discount does not apply to products that are already discounted or on offer.
 More information can be found here- https://www.londongraphics.co.uk/student-discounts/.

 When I've finished, what course can I do next?

 Recommended progression from VD190: